bimobject/docs/docs/documentation/product/creating-a-product.md

 ![Image of the factories section](/images/product/factories-section.jpg)

-This will open a sidepanel where you can search for all factories that are available in your library.
+This will open a sidepanel where you can search for all factories that are available in your catalog.

 ![Image of the factories sidepanel](/images/product/add-factory-modal.jpg)